Welcome

 • For a term of more than seven years out of a qualifying estate.

-• For any term where the lease takes effect in possession more than three months after the date of grant.
+• For any term where the lease takes effect in possession more than three months after the date of grant (even if seven years or less).

 Consequences of Failure to Register

-An application for compulsory first registration must be made within two months of the triggering event (section 6 LRA 2002), although this period can be extended by HMLR.
-Failure to apply for registration within the required period has serious consequences (section 7 LRA 2002):
+An application for compulsory first registration must be made within two months of the triggering event (s 6 LRA 2002), although this period can be extended by HMLR in appropriate cases.
+Failure to apply for registration within the required period has serious consequences (s 7 LRA 2002):

-• Lease Grant: The grant is treated as a contract to grant the lease (an equitable lease) rather than a grant of the legal estate.
+• Lease grant: The grant is treated as a contract to grant the lease (an equitable lease) rather than a grant of the legal estate.
+Protection then depends on entry of a notice in the charges register or, in some circumstances, overriding status through actual occupation.

 Exam Warning